-Thumb sucking in young children is a very normal response to anxiety and stress.
+Thumb sucking in young children is a normal response to anxiety and stress.
 Still, this behavior should decrease by ages 2-4 and stop by age five.
 Many children are slow to break the habit, which can lead to anxiety for parents.
 Is it worth the stress to break the thumb sucking habit?
-Yes, because long-term thumb sucking can cause problems with chewing, speech, and facial appearance.
+Yes, because long-term thumb sucking can cause chewing difficulties, speech abnormalities, and dental problems.

 Children’s jaws are rich in blood supply and fairly low in mineral content like calcium.
 This makes jaws of children under age eight especially soft and flexible.
 As a result, prolonged thumb or finger sucking easily deforms the bone around the upper and lower front teeth.
 The deformity produces a hole or gap when teeth are brought together, known as an open bite.